OpenCoreData/ocdDocumentation/README.md

 ### EarthCube Project 419

-Note the P419 work on data services (and time) to connect these with static data sets.
-Beyond swagger of course.
-Note also the developments with OWL Time and the geologic age (adding BP).

-Note connection with PaleoMag and Site Survey Database
+The follow on work for 418 will focus on data services (services that expose data) and also time based data including data defined by geologic time.
+P419 is in communication with the PaleoMagnetics service Magic to demonstrate these and is also working with IODP Site Survey on approaches to shared resource identifiers to align data across various data system.

 ### ESIP Science on Schema